Full Transcript: The Shade Room Founder And CEO Angelica Nwandu On GHOGH Podcast

 Jamarlin Martin: And I guess one brilliant strategy that you have executed is that you’ve been able to grow your organization without equity investors, traditional conventional equity investors.
 So now you don’t have to force The Shade Room to grow, hire 100 employees and try to hit some investor target that it’s either hit or bust.
 Meaning that I see a lot of companies, young entrepreneurs, they get into the trap where you have a very good business, this business can throw off cash.
 You can get liquidity from actually being profitable.
 But when you go into the claws of these big investors, they don’t care if your business goes bust, it’s either you’re going for a billion or nothing.
 And so I see them being pressured to be bigger than what they need to be.

 Angelica Nwandu: And why don’t they care if your business goes bust?
 Because they have so many other businesses they spread out their bets.
 They’re like, listen, we don’t care.
 I mean, we spread out the bets.
 We have so many businesses in our profile that, we want to push you to the end or it’s not worth it.
 So, that’s definitely one of the things that I’ve avoided.
 And obviously The Shade Room was coming up in a time when Vice was having billion dollar valuations, before we even knew what digital media was going to return to.
 So at the end of the day, I got to watch a lot of companies.
 I was moving slower and so therefore you see all of the companies running in this direction and then when you see them coming back over here, I get to watch that.
 And so that is the value of focusing on cash, being cash positive, focusing on the businesses health.
 I think a lot of times we don’t focus on the health of the business and that’s what I’ve been focused on.
 Does the business make money?
-If the business makes money in it’s cash positive and it can sustain itself, then that’s a good business.
+If the business makes money and it’s cash positive and it can sustain itself, then that’s a good business.
 Like you said, focusing on the fact that it’s a good business.
 So because we’ve been bootstrapping it’s kept us lean.
 You know what I mean?
 We don’t have a ton of money to throw out.
 We don’t have millions.
 Some of these companies are going to like $200,000,000 investment.
 We don’t have all that to be able to have a million offices and a million employees.
 So I think that bootstrapping also keeps us lean and keeps us focused on what is necessary when it comes to investment for the company.

 Jamarlin Martin: Do you have any plans in the film and television space for The Shade Room?